mainwp/mainwp.dev/memory-bank/productContext.md

 2. **Automated Generation**: When changes are detected, phpDocumentor automatically generates updated documentation.

+3. **Hooks Extraction**: Pronamic WP Documentor extracts hooks (actions and filters) from the source code.

+4. **Hooks Categorization**: A Python script categorizes hooks into functional categories for better organization.

-3. **Organized Deployment**: Generated documentation is deployed to specific subdirectories on GitHub Pages.
+5. **Organized Deployment**: Generated documentation is deployed to specific subdirectories on GitHub Pages.

-4. **Custom Content**: The main directory remains available for custom content, including a homepage and additional developer resources.
+6. **Custom Content**: The main directory remains available for custom content, including a homepage and additional developer resources.

-5. **Error Handling**: Robust error handling and logging ensure the process runs smoothly and issues are easily identified.
+7. **Error Handling**: Robust error handling and logging ensure the process runs smoothly and issues are easily identified.

 ## User Experience Goals